An undergraduate degree (minimum good second class honours or equivalent) in a mechanically-based engineering subject, or equivalent.

 Months of entry

-After your degree, you will be well prepared to develop new computational and technological products for the aerospace industries
+- Prepare you to develop new computational and technological products for the aerospace industries.

-You will join research groups working at the cutting edge of aerospace engineering, and computational modelling
+- Allow you to join research groups working at the cutting edge of aerospace engineering, and computational modelling.

 Course contact details